Writing in Plain Language

-Plain language is communication your audience can understand the first time they read or hear it.
-Written materials are in plain language if your audience can:
+To write in plain language means to use the simplest, most straightforward way of expressing an idea.
+Doing so will ensure your audience understands it the first time they read or hear it.
+Materials are in plain language if your audience can:

 - Use what they find to meet their needs

 The following are resources and tools that can help you develop or assess patient materials so that they adhere to plain language principles.

 - The goal of this FREE, hour-long course is to help research teams improve the readability of consent forms and other participant materials.